Akkpatil/Akkpatil/README.md

 # 👋 Hello, I'm Akshay Patil!

 Welcome to my profile!
-I am an enthusiastic engineering student currently pursuing a **MBA + B.Tech in Computer Engineering** at SVKM’s NMIMS Mukesh Patel School of Technology Management & Engineering.
+I am an enthusiastic engineering student currently pursuing a **B.Tech in Computer Engineering + MBA in Technology Management** at SVKM’s NMIMS Mukesh Patel School of Technology Management & Engineering.
 I have a passion for developing innovative solutions and exploring new technologies.

 ---

 ## 📚 About Me

 I am proficient in creating diverse academic projects, including mobile applications and XR technologies.
 I am eager to embrace challenges that drive learning and growth.
-Currently, I am seeking a **summer technical internship** to gain hands-on industry experience and contribute to impactful projects.
+Currently, I am seeking a **summer internship** to gain hands-on industry experience and contribute to impactful projects.

 ---